 Can you just fry regular bacon and skip the blanching step?
 Absolutely!
 Your stew will have a smokey notes which is not traditional, but it will still be delicious!
 Who’s going to say no to bacon?

-The Beef: what cut of meat is best for beef bourguignon?
+The Beef: what is the best cut of meat for Beef Burgundy?

 Next up: the beef!
 We are cooking this meat low and slow.
 I love to use a simple chuck roast.
 It’s cheap, it’s reliable.
 Here are some other cuts: